Neurarian/snacks-luasnip.nvim/README.md

 </div>

-This is basically a 1:1 port of [telescope-luasnip.nvim](https://github.com/benfowler/telescope-luasnip.nvim) to the [snacks.nvim](https://github.com/folke/snacks.nvim) with some QoL enhancements.
+This is basically a 1:1 port of [telescope-luasnip.nvim](https://github.com/benfowler/telescope-luasnip.nvim) to the [snacks.nvim](https://github.com/folke/snacks.nvim) picker with some QoL enhancements.

 ## 📦 Installation